plandex-ai/plandex/docs/docs/intro.md

 - Files you add to context are kept up-to-date automatically so that the LLM is always using the latest version.
 - Load the text content of URLs into context in order to add relevant documentation or other supporting info.
 You can also pipe in the output of commands or add notes.
 - Unlike IDE-based tools that automatically and opaquely load context in the background, Plandex gives the developer precise control of what's in the LLM's context.
 You never have to wonder what's been loaded or whether it's up-to-date.
 This is crucial to getting good results and keeping a handle on costs, particularly when you want to go beyond auto-complete and work on larger tasks.
-- Like other interactions with the LLM, all context updates are version-controlled in the LLM's sandbox, meaning you can try loading different context in different branches or rewind and modify context as needed to improve results.
+- Like other interactions with the LLM, all context updates are version-controlled in the LLM's sandbox, meaning you can try loading different context in different branches or rewind the plan state and modify context as needed to improve results.

 ## Use Cases

-- Create new projects from scratch.
+- Build new projects from scratch.
 - Add features to existing projects.
 - Write tests.
+- Write scripts.
 - Fix bugs.
 - Refactor.
 - Work with unfamiliar technologies.
+- Ask questions about code.
 - Understand a codebase.

 ## Focus